eclipse-fog05/website/content/docs/going-deeper/architecture.md

 An Eclipse fog05 **node** represents a locus of resources.
 Examples of fog05 nodes are: server, an RPi, an embedded board.

-In order to expose its resources in the system each node has either a running fog05 agent or a device pluigin.
+In order to expose its resources in the system each node has either a running fog05 agent or a device plugin.

 ### Network